joelvaneenwyk/huginn-wiki/Deployment-on-OpenShift.md

 1. That's it!
 Enjoy Huginn!

-Once it's running, you may want to alter `.env` to include the correct email configuration.
+Once it's running, you may want to alter `.env.openshift` to include the correct email configuration.
 You'll need to push that change back up to OpenShift.

 ## OpenShift Considerations